 - The right triangular ligament is formed in a similar fashion adjacent to the bare area and attaches the right lobe of the liver to the diaphragm.

 - Lesser omentum – Attaches the liver to the lesser curvature of the stomach and first part of the duodenum.
-It consists of the hepatoduodenal ligament (extends from the duodenum to the liver), and the hepatogastric ligament (extends from the stomach to the liver) and surrounds the portal triad.
+It consists of the hepatoduodenal ligament (extends from the duodenum to the liver) and the hepatogastric ligament (extends from the stomach to the liver).
+The hepatoduodenal ligament surrounds the portal triad.